peblair/belph.github.io/_posts/2015-10-28-programming-documentation.markdown

 > 2. Every other feature which comprises that feature is already fully understood.

-While I may not be versed enough in temporal logic to provide a full proof of this on the spot, intuition tells us that this is clearly the case (almost reduntantly so).
+While I may not be versed enough in temporal logic to provide a full proof of this on the spot, intuition tells us that this is clearly the case (almost redundantly so).
 The fact of the matter is that this is *so* obvious to veteran programmers (or really most anyone if you tweak the wording to apply to learning in general) that it seems foolish to say out loud.
 Nevertheless, by saying it aloud, it serves as a reminder to